12active/api-docs/docs/introduction.md

 I.e. `Authorization: Out2MoveFacebookLogin: access_token=xyz`.

 Note right now users can only use one login method, either username/password *or* Facebook.
-This depends on how they signed up at Out2Move.
+This depends on how they signed up at Fitmanager.

-As full authentication is needed for every call, there is no specific login endpoint.
+When the login information is accepted, the authorization method will return the user details along with a 'token' field.
+This token fields contains the JWT token that can be used for other request.
+The JWT token needs to be sent in the Authorization:Bearer header
-Testing for a successful login can be best done using the [/users/me call](/reference/users/user-item).
+I.e. `Authorization: Bearer qwdfsdfsdfsferewrsf34refds...`.

 ### Following links